You're Where I Belong

 "You're Where I Belong" is a song written by American songwriter Diane Warren that was originally recorded by American country music singer Trisha Yearwood.
 The song was released on the soundtrack for the 1999 film, Stuart Little and was released as a single the same year.
-The song reach multiple Billboard charts following its release.
+The song reached multiple Billboard charts following its release.
 It was included as a bonus track on the Australian release of Yearwood's eighth album, Real Live Woman.

 Background, content and release

 "You're Where I Belong" was written by pop songwriter Diane Warren.
 In 1999, the song was recorded by Trisha Yearwood to serve as part of the soundtrack for the film version of Stuart Little.
 The track was produced by Keith Thomas.
 It was Yearwood's first collaboration with Thomas in her career.
 "You're Where I Belong" was released as a single via Motown and Universal Music Group in 1999.
 It was released as a CD single.
 The music video features Yearwood singing the song while walking through a movie theatre and backstage with clips of the film Stuart Little on different television screens.
 She eventually sings in front of a movie screen with clips in front of an audience.
 The screen rises and reveals an orchestra.